Automatic adaptation of MCMC algorithms: Example algorithms

 \subsection{Internal clock variables}

 In the algorithm \ref{alg1}, $\theta$ represents the internal adaptation parameter of a particular sampler and $c$ represents its internal clock.
 In general, an internal clock variable is defined as a variable used in a sampler to determine the size of internal adaptation steps such that any internal adaptation would converge in a typical MCMC setting.
 An example of an internal clock variable is a number of internal iterations that have occurred.
 To use a sampler in the general framework, we need to establish what are its internal adaptation and clock variables.
-A few examples of internal adaptation variables of different samplers are summarized as follows: \begin{itemize} \item For adaptive random walk: proposal scale is used. \item For block adaptive random walk: proposal scale and covariance matrix are used. \item For automated factor slice sampler: covariance matrix (or equivalent, i.e. coordinate rotation) is used. \item For automated factor random walk: covariance matrix (ditto) and proposal scales for each rotated coordinate axis are used. \end{itemize}
+A few examples of internal adaptation variables of different samplers are summarized as follows: \begin{itemize} \item For adaptive Metropolis-Hastings: proposal scale is used. \item For block adaptive Metropolis-Hastings: proposal scale and covariance matrix are used. \item For automated factor slice sampler: covariance matrix (or equivalent, i.e. coordinate rotation) is used. \item For automated factor random walk: covariance matrix (ditto) and proposal scales for each rotated coordinate axis are used. \end{itemize}

 These internal adaption variables are set to default initial values when its sampler is first used.
-After that, they are retained along with internal clock variables so that whenever we revisit a sampler, we will used the stored values to set up this sampler.
+After that, they are retained along with internal clock variables so that whenever we revisit a sampler, we will use the stored values to set up this sampler.
 This setting guarantees the diminishing adaption property, which is essential for the convergence of the algorithm.
-Pseudo-code for Auto Adapt MCMC is given in Algorithm 1.
+Pseudo-code for Nested Adaptation MCMC is given in Algorithm 1.